txkitkat/burn-window/README.md

 For the next service to work, the generated netcdf must be moved to the service directory.

 ## service
 This python service is a basic flask app that utilizes the master netcdf prepared by the master-netcdf tool allowing the frontend to sum the rasters across a given time period.
 The result is then returned as a blob of content-type x-netcdf which can be downloaded to the client's computer on the frontend.
-There is can be loaded into an GUI for viewing rasters.
+There it can be loaded into a GUI for viewing rasters.
 This service requires the environment to contain the FLASK_APP variable equal to flaskr and FLASK_ENV variable equal to production.
 Then flask run can be used to run the application.
 ```
 export FLASK_APP=flaskr